 Since launching her interior design firm in 1998, American designer Amanda Nisbet has developed an esteemed reputation for her use of bold colour in her projects.
 “Using colour is not necessarily for the faint of heart, but its ability to singularly and definitively create an experience makes it one of the most important and valuable tools in interior design,” says the designer, “I respond intuitively to the use of strong colour and appreciate the visceral response people have upon walking into a colourful room.
 I love the idea of total immersion in a singular pigment.
 To me, this idea of creating a cocoon of colour can elicit a multitude of emotions from relaxation to passion.”

-Blue is, without doubt, one of the strongest colours of the spectrum.
+Blue is, without doubt, one of the strongest hues of the colour psychology spectrum.
 Deep, bold hues, such as navy and royal blue, are great for evoking confidence and are associated with admirable qualities such as loyalty, trust, peace and success.
 Lighter shades of the colour instil a feeling a of calm and tranquility at home which makes them great for bedrooms, bathrooms and living spaces where you want to relax.
 The living room colour above by Amanda pairs a blue carpet with matching velvet upholstery and cushions to create statement yet luxurious results.

 Image Credit: Greg Natale

 Grey is one of those versatile colours that can take on a range of personalities.
-The shade is thought to influence perceptions of security, intelligence and solidity.
+The shade in colour psychology is thought to influence perceptions of security, intelligence and solidity.
 It’s also said to stir a feeling of calm and composure – a quality that’s ideal for family homes with excitable little ones.
 As with any colour, the results depend largely on how you make use of the hue.
 It can be soft and delicate or strong and confident, as seen in this setting by Greg Natale.
 Here, walls are awash with a matte block grey, which dominants the room and acts as a sharp contrast against the white ceiling and skirting board, whilst the velvet sofa displays the hue in a softer focus.

 "The shade is thought to influence perceptions of security, intelligence and solidity."

 Timeless neutrals may be a firm favourite at LuxDeco HQ but we’re still in awe at daring colour schemes executed with class like this library by Janine Stone.
 Red is one of the more dramatic hues in the colouring book and one of the most enticing colours when it comes to rousing emotions.
 It’s often coupled with sentiments such as passion, excitement and energy.
 Ambition, action and will power are additional qualities attached to the the primary hue and that’s why red can be a productive choice for home offices and creative spaces.
-The colour is not only powerful in its most basic form but also boasts many beautiful sister shades including tomato red, crimson and burgundy.
+The colour is not only powerful in its most basic form in interior design psychology, but also boasts many beautiful sister shades including tomato red, crimson and burgundy.
 Whether you want to channel a rich, traditional aesthetic or a pop-art feel, red can provide a solution.

 Image Credit: Janine Stone